-$^{^{9}}$ Lipscomb (2008) also extends Melitz's heterogeneous-firm model to analyze how environmental regulation affects the production decisions of multi-product plants, and how the reallocation of resources resulting from these decisions affects industry-level environmental outcomes in India.
+9 Lipscomb (2008) also extends Melitz's heterogeneous-firm model to analyze how environmental regulation affects the production decisions of multi-product plants, and how the reallocation of resources resulting from these decisions affects industry-level environmental outcomes in India.

-10The classic papers concerning the effect of trade on the environment are Grossman and Krueger (1992), Copeland and Taylor (1994) Copeland and Taylor (1995).
-Antweiler, Copeland and Taylor (2001) disentangle the effects of trade into scale, composition and technology effects.
+10 The classic papers concerning the effect of trade on the environment are Grossman and Krueger (1992), Copeland and Taylor (1994, 1995).
+Antweiler et al. (2001) disentangle the effects of trade into scale, composition and technology effects.
 Our paper highlights a particular channel through which trade could affect the environment through its effect on technology, although there are other channels.
-Analyzing them and decomposing the whole effects through which trade could affect the scope of this paper.
+Analyzing them and decomposing the whole effects through which trade could affect the environment is beyond the scope of this paper.